 ‘You should come to Saxony with an open mind and discover the region for yourself.’

 Until then, Klaus Zimmerling had been a man of few words.
 Only when showing us the landscape or uncorking another bottle of wine, I see his eyes sparkle.
 I posed to him the same question as to why so little is known about the wine region.
 It could be the fact, that the region produces only 0.2% of Germany’s wines.
 Zimmerling only produces around 14,000 bottles a year which are quickly sold out.
 The wine is more expensive than the average bottle of German wine.
 In an era where everything is built for mass consumption, I find it comforting that the wine I maybe drinking, will be no longer – tomorrow.
 In uncertain times like this, where the future is difficult to predict, it is more important that we savour the smaller details and gifts of life.
 Like a good bottle of wine.
 I have two bottles of Zimmerling’s signature high-quality organic Riesling wine left.
-I will save it for the colder nights ahead.
+I will save it for the cold nights ahead.
 It will be a moment worth waiting for, only, a brief few moments, to be transported back to memories of a beautiful late summer by the serpentine Elbe river.
 Memories of early misty mornings, of some good wine and the eternal hope of better times to comes around the bend.

 Covid 19 situation in Saxony